 of adventure.
 He penned 70 novels and 40 short stories.

-In 1927, his partially developed estate was renamed the community of
+In 1927, his partially developed estate was renamed the

-think it's really exciting," said Jon Tsuchiyama, owner of West Valley
+"I think it's really exciting," said Jon Tsuchiyama, owner of West Valley

 Nursery in Tarzana. who sits on the cultural center board.
 "It was years